Resources

 41. 360° - one complete circle or the entire area

-42. Snapping - a quick concise movement taking an angle in CQB or the quick concise manipulation of a weapon
+42. Snapping - a quick concise movement taking an angle in CQC or the quick concise manipulation of a weapon

 43. Breaching - manual, mechanical, ballistic, explosive or exothermic methods of forcing open a door or entry point